This post was updated on April 25, 2023

 Custom-Mixed Solid Colors: Custom tinted to any color.

-See Review Article Here: Defy Extreme Solid Stains
+See My Review Article Here: Defy Extreme Solid Stains

 3. Flood Pro Series Solid Stain Rating

-Flood Pro Series Solid Color Stain is an advanced stain and sealant in one that protects wood from moisture and sun damage while adding rich, opaque color.
+Flood Pro Series Solid Color Stain is an all-in-one advanced stain and sealant that protects wood from moisture and sun damage while adding rich, opaque color.
 A 100% acrylic formula provides excellent adhesion and durability.
-Urethane-fortified to resist cracking and peeling.
-Rain resistant finish within 12 hours.
+It’s also urethane-fortified to resist cracking and peeling and offers a rain–resistant finish within 12 hours.
 Powerful UV absorbers protect against fading and UV damage.
 It provides a mildew-resistant finish.

 Stain Type: Solid Color (Opaque) Wood Stain – Water Based